univention/univention-corporate-server/doc/changelog/index.rst

   now stored as JSON to simplify the parsing of the complex attribute and avoid errors when non-alphanumeric characters appear.
 The fix is applied after force-re-executing the joinscript :file:`92univention-fetchmail-schema.inst`.
-If :program:`fetchmail`: is installed on a non-primary server, the primary and non-primary servers need to be updated to the same errata level before force-re-executing the joinscript to minimize possible unknown side effects (:uv:bug:`56008`).
+If program:`fetchmail` is installed on a non-primary server, the primary and non-primary servers need to be updated to the same errata level before force-re-executing the joinscript to minimize possible unknown side effects (:uv:bug:`56008`).